Logo

 Walt Bellamy graduated from Indiana University holding the school record for most rebounds in a career with 1,087 in only 70 games, or 15.5 per game.

-Walt Bellamy averaged 20.6 points per game and shot 51.7 percent from the floor for his college career.
+Walt Bellamy averaged 20.6 points per game and had a 51.7 percent field goal percentage for his college career.

 Walt Bellamy holds the school records for most rebounds in a season and most double-doubles in a career.